rdkcentral/aamp/test/l2test/TST_1000_Webvtt/ReadMe.md

 # AAMP WebVTT L2 test

 This python3 L2 test verifies WebVTT functionality.
-In particular it was introduced to verify the following feature:
+In particular, it was introduced to verify the following feature:
 <RDK-37719> [UVE] support ability to override WebVTT caption styling